 6 And the sea coast shall be pastures, with cottages for shepherds and folds for flocks.

 7 And the coasts shall be for the remnant of the house of Judah.
 They shall feed upon them.
 In the houses of Ashkelon they shall lie down in the evening, for the LORD their God will visit them and turn away their captivity.

 8 "I have heard the reproach of Moab and the revilings of the children of Ammon by which they have reproached my people and magnified themselves against their border.

 9 Therefore, as I live," says the LORD of hosts, the God of Israel, "surely Moab shall be as Sodom and the children of Ammon as Gomorrah, even a place possessed by nettles and salt-pits and a perpetual desolation.
-The residue of my people shall lay them waste and the remnant of my people shall possess them."
+The remnant of my people shall lay them waste and the remainder of my people shall possess them."

 10 They shall have this for their pride, because they have reproached and magnified themselves against the people of the LORD of hosts.
 11 The LORD will be terrible to them, for he will famish all the gods of the earth.
 And men shall worship him, each from his place, even all the coastlands of the heathen.

 12 "You Cushites also, you shall be slain by my sword."